JayAchar/tbmstr/inst/analyses/revision_notes/allocated_comments.md

 - [x] In table 4, please include likelihood ratio test p-values for the global effect of each characteristic with multiple levels.
 Wald p-values as displayed currently, can be over interpreted when there is no evidence of a global association

-      The global LRT p-values have been added in Table 4.

 - [ ] The outcome definitions section is short and incomplete.
 The primary effectiveness outcome is described as the 'time to an unsuccessful outcome', yet in the statistical analysis section this is described as 'the cumulative